 - ALT-TAB out of iRacing in full screen

 Inside iRacing, there are a few functions that are particular to endurance racing and special events that I had to use the keyword for, and didn’t want to map to my Cube Controls OMP GT Pro (I do use the funky switch to navigate the black box and could incrementally change fuel, tyre pressures and so on; it’s just pretty cumbersome still!).
-Here’s the stuff I want to streamline:
+Here’s the stuff I want to smooth out:

 - Clear/uncheck fuel and tyres for race start